Attribute Based Shipping Options

 "en": _("No attribute based shipping option available.")

-To prevent this error, an additional field for the rule must be defined in the ATTRIBUTE_KEYS_FOR_ATTRIBUTE_BASED_SHIPPING_OPTION setting in Step 3 of the configuration.
+To prevent this error, an additional field for the rule must be defined in the `ATTRIBUTE_KEYS_FOR_ATTRIBUTE_BASED_SHIPPING_OPTION` setting in Step 3 of the configuration.
 In the following example, an Any Rule has been added to group fragile products that are not delivered to Istanbul or Izmir.
 Based on this grouping, a shipping option can be offered according to the attribute-based shipping option defined in Step 4.

 The Rules section defines configurable rule types for implementing Attribute-Based Shipping Options.
 This section provides an overview of each rule type, its parameters, and examples for setting up complex structures.